kiwicom/mobile/docs/common/create_new_rn_feature.md

 .
 ├── app/
 │   │── custom/                    - custom application
-│           │── appRegistry/       - place for RootComponent and CustomStandalonePackage
+│           │── appRegistry/       - place for CustomStandalonePackage
 │           │── navigation/        - place for StackNavigator
 │           │── scenes/            - folder with custom package screens
 │           │── index.js           - file which is exporting CustomStandalonePackage